 Are you using Retina.js method?
 Go to 5.

-4. Your retina image exist.
+4. Your retina image exists.
 You are using PictureFill method but the src-set is not (properly) written?

 5. Your retina image exist.
 You are using Retina.js method but it is not showing?